moveit/moveit.ros.org/documentation/contributing/future_projects/index.markdown

 - Description of programming skills: C++
 - Difficulty level: Medium
 - List of potential mentors: Mike Lautman, Mark Moll
 - Detailed description: One of the reasons MoveIt is so popular is that the tutorials make it very easy to get started.
-MoveIt 2 beta will be released in February and the tutorials needs to be updated for this new version.
+The MoveIt 2 beta has been released and the tutorials needs to be updated for this new version.

+<a name="mtc-in-moveit-2"></a>

 ## Add Support for MoveIt Task Constructor to MoveIt 2